 Champagne Mathelin

-Champagne Mathelin is a Récoltant-Manipulant from Cerseuil in the Vallée de la Marne, specifically in the side valley Vallée du Flagot.
-The family has been working as winemakers since 1791; today Cédric and Aurélien Mathelin run the maison in the 9th generation.
-In 1980, Gilles and Régis Mathelin left the cooperative, built underground cellars on the grounds of the 18th-century family farm, and began as Récoltant-Manipulant.
+Champagne Mathelin is a Récoltant-Manipulant from Cerseuil in the Vallée de la Marne, specifically in the side valley of the Vallée du Flagot.
+The family has been active as winemakers since 1791, today Cédric and Aurélien Mathelin run the house in the ninth generation.
+In 1980, Gilles and Régis Mathelin left the cooperative, excavated underground cellars into the hillside beneath the family farm from the 18th century, and began as Récoltant-Manipulant.

 History

 Maison Mathelin looks back on over 230 years of winemaking tradition.
 In 1791, the family began cultivating vines in the Marne valley.
 The decisive step toward their own champagne production followed in 1980: Gilles and Régis Mathelin separated from the cooperative, built a new cellar system under the old family farm, and started as Récoltant-Manipulant.
-In 2014, the maison received Haute Valeur Environnementale certification (Level 3) — the same year Mathelin began their Réserve Perpétuelle, which today forms the base for the cuvée Perpétuelle.
+In 2014, the maison received Haute Valeur Environnementale certification (Level 3), and in the same year Mathelin began the Réserve Perpétuelle, which today forms the basis for the Perpétuelle cuvée.

 Vignoble & Soil

-Mathelin farms 13.5 hectares of vineyard area, exclusively in Cerseuil (Premier Cru) on the coteaux of Vallée du Flagot.
-All three main grape varieties — Meunier, Chardonnay, Pinot Noir — are represented; an exact percentage breakdown is not documented.
+Mathelin manages 13.5 hectares, exclusively in Cerseuil (Premier Cru) on the coteaux of the Vallée du Flagot.
+All three main grape varieties are represented: Meunier, Chardonnay, and Pinot Noir, though an exact distribution is not documented.
 The oldest parcels date from 1933 (Meunier) and 1960 (Chardonnay).
-The soil shows a sandy structure (sablonneux) in the eastern part of Cerseuil, which offers particularly favorable ripening conditions for Chardonnay.
-The maison stores over 250,000 bottles in their cellars.
+In the eastern part of Cerseuil, a sandy soil structure provides particularly favorable ripening conditions for Chardonnay.
+Over 250,000 bottles age in the cellar vaults.

 Viticulture & Sustainability

-Mathelin practices viticulture durable with strong ecological awareness.
-Since 2014, the maison has been HVE-certified (Level 3).
-All vineyards have permanent grass cover (enherbement permanent), the use of inputs is reduced to a minimum, hand work takes priority over motorized equipment.
-Harvest is done manually.
-Beyond vineyard work, the family has reforested more than 3 hectares of forest and woodland, planted over 300 meters of hedges between vine rows, and installed a rainwater recovery system.
-Bottles are chosen to be lighter, packaging materials are recycled.
+Mathelin employs viticulture durable with pronounced ecological awareness and has been HVE-certified (Level 3) since 2014.
+All vineyards have permanent cover crops, inputs are reduced to a minimum, handwork takes precedence over machines, and harvesting is done by hand.
+Beyond the vines, the family has reforested more than three hectares of forest and woodland, planted over 300 meters of hedges between vine rows, and installed rainwater recovery, plus lighter bottles and recycled packaging materials.
+Sustainability here is not just a label, but a program.

 Vinification

-Vinification takes place entirely on the family estate.
-The maison works with both stainless steel tanks and wooden barrels: For the cuvée L'Orée des Chênes, 45% of the Chardonnay is aged in oak barrels.
+Vinification takes place entirely on the family estate, both in stainless steel and wood barrels: for the L'Orée des Chênes cuvée, 45% of the Chardonnay ages in oak barrels.
 For the premium cuvées Perle de Chardonnay and Cœur de Meunier, Mathelin uses spontaneous fermentation and foregoes fining.
-The dosage range extends from Brut Nature (0 g/l) to Extra Dry.
-Since 2014, the maison maintains a Réserve Perpétuelle, which is refreshed annually with new wine.
-The cuvée L'Orée des Chênes is bottled 6 months after harvest and ages for at least 4 years on the lees.
+Dosage ranges from Brut Nature (0 g/l) to Extra Dry.
+Since 2014, the house has maintained a Réserve Perpétuelle, which is refreshed annually with new wine and forms the basis of the Perpétuelle cuvée.
+L'Orée des Chênes goes to bottle six months after harvest and then ages for at least four years on the lees.

 The Cuvées in Detail